-Mr Francis Lee Fook Wah (Retiring pursuant to Regulation 89) (Resolution 5)
+(Retiring pursuant to Regulation 89)

+(Resolution 5)

-Mr Francis Lee Fook Wah will, upon re-election as a Director, remain as a chairman of the Remuneration Committee, a member of the Audit Committee, the Risk Management Committee and Nominating Committee of the Company and will be considered independent for the purposes of Rule 704(7) of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist ("Catalist Rules").
+Mr Wu Houguo will, upon re-election as a Director, remain as a member of the Audit Committee, the Risk Management Committee, Nominating Committee and Remuneration Committee of the Company and will be considered independent for the purposes of Rule 704(7) of the SGX-ST Catalist Rules.

-- 4. To approve the payment of Directors' fees of S\$165,500 for the financial year ended 31 December 2016 (2015: S\$165,500).
+- 4. To approve the payment of Directors' fees of S\$165,500 for the financial year ended 31 December 2017 (2016: S\$165,500).
 (Resolution 6) - 5.
 To re-appoint Foo Kon Tan LLP, Chartered Accountants, as the Company's auditors and to authorise the Directors to fix their remuneration.
 (Resolution 7) - 6.
-To transact any other ordinary business which may be properly transacted at an AGM.
+To transact any other ordinary business which may properly be transacted at the Annual General Meeting.